carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/05-code-chunks.md

 {: .callout}

 > ## Tip: Yaml code chunk options
 > We can also tweak some code chunk settings at the project level in the `_quarto.yml` file which changes how code chunks are displayed for the entire project.
-We're not going to get into this in the workshop, but many of the same options you set in your global code chunk settings are also configurable in the `_quarto.yml` yaml.
+We're not going to get into this in the workshop, but many of the same options you set in your global code chunk settings are also configurable in the `_quarto.yml` YAML.
 {: .callout}

 ## Code improvements